bsalinassanchez/cse15l-lab-reports/_posts/2022-1-27-lab-report-2-week-4.md

 #### Screenshot of Fix:

 * ![multipleLinesFix](https://bsalinassanchez.github.io/cse15l-lab-reports/images/multiplelinesfix.png)
->This image shows fixing the multiple links per line symptom by checking to see if the line after a specific index contains a link
+>This image shows fixing the multiple links per line symptom by checking to see if the line after a specific index contains a link, Lines 17-26

 #### Link to Test File:
 * [links.md](https://github.com/bsalinassanchez/markdown-parse/blob/ba30c2bc957654b5eff12946f7f033e99f9f26f5/links.md)

 #### Symptom of Failure-Inducing Input:
 * ![multipleLinesSymptom](https://bsalinassanchez.github.io/cse15l-lab-reports/images/multiplelinessymptom.png)
 >This image shows the symptom as a result of the program not being able to print multiple links found in a single line.
+There are several missing links that were not printed.

 #### Description:

 The bug in our program was caused by a fix to another bug!
 After we changed the implementation of `getLinks`, we ran into a symptom where if a line had multiple links then only the first would be printed.
 The failure-inducing file, `links.md`, had multiple links per line which cuased the symptom.

-### Code Change 3: Empty Link ([]())
+### Code Change 3: Empty Link \[\]\(\)

 One bug we encountered was the program adding an empty string to the array whenever it encountered an empty array.
 For example: `[www.youtube.com, , www.twitter.com]`.
 Notice the empty spot